Best Bars in Leeds: From Cocktails to Craft Beers

 Not strictly a bar, Neighbourhood is a “New York-inspired vibrant dining restaurant and bar.”

 If you are after an Instagram-worthy night out in Leeds, Neighbourhood is the place to be seen.
-Its trendy decor, supremely styled cocktails (think dry ice) and spontaneous dance parties are just some of the reasons Leeds trendiest guys and girls are spotted here regularly.
+Its trendy decor, supremely styled cocktails (think dry ice) and spontaneous dance parties are just some of the reasons Leeds trendiest guys and girls are spotted here regularly as it’s one of the best places to drink in Leeds.

 Start your night off with a global-inspired sharing menu before tucking into a delicious cocktail, and dancing the night away.